garybgenett/gary-os/README.md

 the `grub.sh` script.
 The `gary-os.grub.*` file in the root download directory contains an archive of the output of this script.
 However, for this case the script will need to be run locally.
-The [Windows Dual-Boot](#windows-dual-boot) section above has more details on the `grub.sh` script and its usage and output.
+The [Windows Dual-Boot] section above has more details on the `grub.sh` script and its usage and output.

 Instructions for Grub "rescue" image installation to hard disk:
   1. Create an empty working directory: